zenirc/zenircbot/docs/install.rst

 platform.
 Two of the services are written in or rely on Python_ the rest are written in JavaScript.

+If you are on Ubuntu, you should probably build and install Node_ and npm_ yourself.
+The packages that provide binaries of each of these names are not the things that you want. apt-get install node gives you an amateur packet radio program and npm is provided by a magnetic resonence imaging program.
+Neither of which are what ZenIRCBot needs.

 Getting the bot running
 -----------------------